What to Do If ? A Comprehensive Guide to Handling Health and Fitness Roadblocks

 Take some time to learn first aid and CPR.
 It saves life and it worksBobby Sherman

-1. What to do if someone’s having a heart attack ?
+1. What to do if a person gets cardiac arrest ?

-A heart attack is a serious medical emergency that occurs when the blood flow to the heart is blocked.
-It’s important to recognize the symptoms of a heart attack and seek medical attention immediately.
+A cardiac arrest is a serious medical emergency that occurs when the blood flow to the heart is blocked.
+It’s important to recognize the symptoms of a cardiac arrest and seek medical attention immediately.

 - Chest Pain or Discomfort